segmentio/segment-docs/src/connections/storage/catalog/redshift/index.md

 Segment does not currently support Serverless Redshift.
 While you can set up the connection in the Segment app, Segment does not have the functionality to query Redshift's SYS tables.

-### What is the recommended approach for changing the Host of an existing Redshift destination connection?
+### How can I change the host for an existing Redshift destination?

-The recommended approach to do this would be first to disable the sync for the warehouse, check that the syncs that are in progress have stopped/finished, and then update the host.
-Once updated, you can then re-enable the sync.
+Segment recommends that you first disable the sync for the warehouse, check that the syncs that are in progress have stopped/finished, and then update the host.
+Once you've updated the host, you can then re-enable the sync.

-Note that, our connector will pick up where the last sync left off, and not sync any historical data with the new host.
-The historical data needs to be backfilled to your new connection using the [Replay Feature](/docs/guides/what-is-replay/).
+The Segment connector picks up where the last completed sync left off, and does not sync any historical data with the new host.
+The historical data that occurred when you were updating the host needs to be backfilled to your new connection using the [Replay Feature](/docs/guides/what-is-replay/).
 Replays are currently only available for Business Tier customers.
-[Contact Segment Support](https://segment.com/contact) and our Success Engineers will be able to assist you with a Replay.
+[Contact Segment Support](https://segment.com/contact){:target="_blank”} and Segment's Success Engineers will be able to assist you with a Replay.